Skip to content

 The path to becoming a Washington game warden follows five core steps:

-- Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + bachelor's preferred), and a clean background for Washington.
+1. Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + bachelor's preferred, and a clean record are the entry bar in Washington.

-- Graduate from the academy — Complete the Washington State Criminal Justice Training Commission (CJTC) Academy program.
+4. Earn your academy diploma — Finish the Washington State Criminal Justice Training Commission (CJTC) Academy program.

 For the full nationwide walkthrough, see our how to become a game warden guide.